Presenting: Good News x H&M

 “Bring the world a little bit of good news” has been the aim of footwear brand Good News ever since Ben Tattersall and Nia Jones founded it in London in 2016.
 Now they’re truly living up to their name with a new sneaker collection featuring innovative materials like Bananatex® — fibre from banana plants — and the vegan grape leather Vegea™.
 The forward-thinking collection is set to launch on 1 April.

 It all started with waste.
-During buying trips to footwear factories, fashion industry veterans Jones and Tattersall continuously heard about the amount of waste that was sent straight to landfill.
+During buying trips to footwear factories, fashion industry veterans Jones and Tattersall continuously heard about the amounts of waste that was sent straight to landfill.
 This became a wake-up call.
 The two friends and roommates were determined to change this.
 They turned their living room into a sample room and spent evenings working toward their long-term vision: a compassionate and sustainable world.
 Today, Good News is a footwear brand renowned for its playful, retro-inspired sneakers and steadfast commitment to sustainability

 Nia Jones and Ben Tattersall, Good News founders and long-time friends.

 "We wanted to team up with Good News because of their bold, positive expression and constant quest for circularity.
-Our common goal of change fuelled us throughout the design process,” says David Söderlund, footwear designer at H&M.
+Our common goal of change fueled us throughout the design process,” says David Söderlund, footwear designer at H&M.

 When invited to collaborate with H&M, Jones and Tattersall saw an opportunity to forge a union of purpose; a chance to become better at sustainability and circularity together.
 The design process kicked off with a phrase and shared conviction: “to complete the circle we need each other”.
 In the new collection, this notion is expressed through colourful half circles at the bottom of the soles of the shoes, representing both brands coming together to advance sustainability and circularity.